Final Year Project

-The Part IV Project allows you to tackle a real-world problem with the skills you've gained throughout your BE(Hons) programme.
+The Final Year Project, previously known as The Part IV Research Project, allows you to tackle a real-world problem with the skills you've gained throughout your BE(Hons) programme.

-The Part IV Project is a learning exercise allowing you to tackle a significant problem in a similar way to how you might approach it in your professional career.
+The Final Year Project is a learning exercise allowing you to tackle a significant problem in a similar way to how you might approach it in your professional career.

-The Part IV research project requires independent thought and action.
+The Final Year Project requires independent thought and action.
 In most cases, you will be working in groups of two under the direction and continuing guidance of a project supervisor and a co-supervisor.

 Work on the research project commences by early March and continues to the end of September, with the expectation that you will spend on average about 10 hours per week on your project throughout the duration.
 A project planner indicating the important dates is available for you to help planning the project.